okoyebless/3mtt_Project/README.md

 - click on remove duplicate then select only ID and click OK
 - And All the duplicate in ID Column will be gone

-Steps For Removing Infinite Values
+Steps For Removing Infinite Values;

 - highlight the rows with inf value and blank spaces
 - press ctrl + - , a box will display
 - select entire row and then click OK
 - And all the rows with inf value and blank spaces will be gone

-Steps For a Summay Table Showing Total Quantity and Total Value Per Region
+Steps For a Summay Table Showing Total Quantity and Total Value Per Regio;

 - highlight the entire dataset, go to Insert icon on the menu bar and click
 - click on pivot table, a box will display then click